Emil KowalskiDesign Engineer

 Great animations are hard

 This post should give you a good starting point for creating great animations.
-But if you'd want to learn more, I cover all the principles we talked about in-depth in my course Animations on the Web.
+But if you'd want to learn more, I cover all the principles we talked about in-depth in my course called Animations on the Web.
 We also build all the components above and more there.

 Check out "Animations on the Web"